Rally Championship Xtreme

 Rally Championship Xtreme is a rally computer game which is part of the Rally Championship series and a sequel to Mobil 1 Rally Championship (1999).
 The game was released for Windows on 2 November 2001.
 It is developed by Warthog Games and published by Actualize (formerly known as Europress).
 It features 27 cars and 24 tracks from around the world.
 A sequel, Rally Championship, was released in 2002.

 Reception

-Gamezilla gave a positive review but criticized the technical performance saying that "I suspect with a real screamer of a video card and a processor much faster than recommended, this game would be truly world class".
+Gamezilla gave a positive review but criticized the then-demanding technical performance.